 Take a Ferry from Helsinki

 There are multiple ferry companies that make the quick crossing from Helsinki to Tallinn.
-We travelled with Tallink Silja Line, with our crossing taking only 2 hours.
+We travelled with Tallink Silja Line, with our crossing taking only two hours.

 Options on Tallink Silja Line ferries include leaving your pet in your vehicle (on Star and Megastar only, with no charge), booking a kennel (on Star and Megastar only) or booking a pet-friendly cabin.
 There is a €13 (daytime) or €26 (overnight) fee for the latter options.